Skip to main content

 The DWP call this a 'grace period'.

-For universal credit, your monthly earnings in the last year must have been at least:
+For UC, your monthly earnings in the last year must have been at least:

 Combined earnings count if you claim as a couple.

-For a housing benefit grace period, you must have been in work for at least a year and not been entitled to income support, JSA or ESA during that time.
+For a housing benefit grace period, you must have been in work for at least 1 year and not claimed income support, JSA or ESA during that time.

 Your benefits go down after 9 months unless you're exempt from the cap for another reason.